Oatmeal Chocolate Chip Greek Yogurt Muffins made with whole wheat flour, oats and Greek yogurt in a healthier, hearty muffin that everyone will love!

 A Muffin Obsession

 My name is Maegan, and I’m obsessed with muffins!
 Banana muffins, chocolate chip muffins, blueberry muffins.
 ALL THE MUFFINS!
 They’re easy to bake, easy to serve, easy to eat and the varieties are endless.
 I can pretty much just open the fridge and pantry to find a few handy ingredients that would make tasty muffins in no time.
-And these Oatmeal Chocolate Chip Green Yogurt Muffins are definitely worth obsessing over.
+And these Oatmeal Chocolate Chip Greek Yogurt Muffins are definitely worth obsessing over.
 They’re definitely one of my favorite muffin recipes.
 And they’re healthy-ish.
 That’s hard to beat!

 Join me in the kitchen as I make these amazing Oatmeal Chocolate Chip Greek Yogurt Muffins!